auabake/pezesha/README.md

 ![Pezesha](./pezesha.png)

-You can use swagger or postman to test the endpoints.
+You can use Swagger or Postman to test the endpoints.

 ## Run with Docker Compose